 Registan.net: "covers Eurasian politics and news, seeking to draw more attention to issues and news rarely covered in much depth, if at all, by Western media.
 Our focus is primarily on the former Soviet Republics of Central Asia and the Caucasus, with an eye to domestic politics, relations with with rest of the world, and foreign policy as well as the occasional report on pop culture."

-Silk Road Intelligencer "seeks to provide an analysis of investment and business climate in Kazakhstan, along with the latest news from the region - updated daily."
-Although this is a blog, I felt that it belonged in the news area.
+The Conway Bulletin "seeks to provide an analysis of investment and business climate in Kazakhstan, along with the latest news from the region - updated daily."

 From the same people that publish Muse Magazine is FACES: "brings articles about the cultures of the world to the mailboxes of kids 9-14."
 You can order the back issue from December 1996 about Central Asia.